clarabrunet/clarabrunet.github.io/aboutme.md

 subtitle: A brief personal description
 ---

-My name is Ferran Aran, I am from Lleida and I love learning new skills.
-Have a look at my background below!
+My name is Clara, I am a biotechnologist, and I have an insatiable curiosity to learn about everything I set my mind to.
+I am passionate about research and innovation, always looking for new opportunities to expand my knowledge and skills.

 ### Education

-- Computer science degree at UdL (2019 - 2022)
+- Biotechnology degree at Universitat Rovira i Virgili (2021 - 2024)
-- Master in computer science at UdL (2022 - 2024)
+- Master in Health Data Science at Universitat Rovira i Virgili (2024 - Present)
-- PhD in RL applied to energy (2024 - present)

 ### Experience
-- Research assistant on MILP at UdL (2022 - 2023)
+- Research assistant on Phylobone Research Group at University of Turku, Finland (2022 - 2024)
-- R&D as Data Scientist at GFT Technologies (2023 - present)
+- Research assistant on Medicity Laboratory at University of Turku, Finland (2024)
+- Research assistant on Chemometrics, Qualimetrics and Nanosensors Group at Universitat Rovira i Virgili (2024)